DumasOlivier/The-ethereum-reading-list/README.md

 ![Ethereum hero](https://ethereum.org/static/28214bb68eb5445dcb063a72535bc90c/9019e/hero.webp)
 _ethereum.org_

+### How to contribute ?
-_How to contribute : Add useful articles and their highlights when you see a 🏗️_
+ - Add useful articles and their highlights
+ - Summarize the articles where you see a 🏗️
+ - Create an issue to request an article explaining concepts that you want to learn

 ## Blockchain addresses